The New Jersey Cannabis Regulatory Commission (NJCRC) has released incomplete adult-use cannabis market rules.

 The NJCRC Cannabis Rules

-The NJCRC also understands the many interesting games that shady operators might want to play to be vertically integrated and make the most money without being honest about it.
+The NJCRC understands the games that shady operators play for vertical integration and make the most money without being honest.

-For example, they seem to want to prevent people from hiding ownership under the names of others since it says if “a person is an owner of a license applicant or license holder, that person’s spouse, domestic partner, civil union partner, child, sibling, or parent may only be an owner of such license applicant or license holder and shall not be an owner of another license applicant or license holder.”
+For example, they want to prevent people from hiding ownership under the names of others.
+It says if “a person is an owner of a license applicant or license holder, that person’s spouse, domestic partner, civil union partner, child, sibling, or parent may only be an owner of such license applicant or license holder.
+And shall not be an owner of another license applicant or license holder.”

-Another interesting detail is that the cannabinoid profile label on products must reflect for the consumer the total Delta-9 THC, total CBD*, and total CBG in products up to .877 is counted and needs to be reported.
+Also, the cannabinoid profile label on products must reflect the Delta-9 THC, total CBD, and total CBG contained up to .877.

-They also set up a series of penalties for companies that have broken their cannabis rules, including hefty fines and losing their licenses.
+They also set up penalties for companies that have broken their cannabis rules, including hefty fines and losing their licenses.